openwfm/wrf-sfire-docs/docs/updates.md

 ### 2022/07/30

-* About a half of nodes are offline.
-The slurm scheduler works with remaining nodes normally.
+* About a half of the nodes are offline.
+The slurm scheduler works with the remaining nodes normally.
+Temperature monitoring works normally.

+* Maintenance is scheduled to continue Tuesday 8/2/2022.

 ### 2022/07/29